 Stated differently, all runners will follow the path shown by the light blue line; but some runners will follow the red line rather than the purple line when a train crossing needs to occur.
-The same type of operation will be implemented at each of the other locations with active train crossings.
+The same type of operation will be implemented at each of the other locations with active train or bus crossings.
 Runners must follow the directions of the course marshals and volunteers at each train box location.

 Heavy Rail (Freight Train Track) Crossings

 There are two locations where the race course crosses heavy rail (freight train) tracks.
 The first is near marathon mile 23 (half marathon mile 10) at the intersection of SE 4th Ave & Division Pl.
 The second is at marathon mile 24.5 (half marathon mile 11.4) on SE Stark St, slightly west of SE 2nd Ave.

 Crossing #1: SE 4th Ave & Division Pl

 This railroad is privately owned by Oregon Pacific Railroad (OPR).
 OPR management has graciously agreed to suspend all train traffic during the hours of the race to ensure that runners will never have to stop for a train.
 To show appreciation, runners are encouraged to visit OPR and take one of the fun and scenic Portland Train Rides on Saturdays.